 - ADHD – Combined Presentation – These are the individuals who have difficulty with inattention as well as hyperactivity and impulsivity.

-Why it Matters: When children have symptoms of ADHD above and beyond what can be explained by Autism Spectrum Disorder (ASD) alone, these ADHD symptoms can make it difficult to get the full benefit of education or special intervention.
-For example, a child with ASD may have worked on conversation skills during social skills training and knows that he or she should build on what someone else says.
+Why it Matters: When children have symptoms of ADHD above and beyond what can be explained by their symptoms of Autism Spectrum Disorder (ASD) alone, these ADHD symptoms can make it difficult to get the full benefit of education or special intervention.
+For example, a child on the autism spectrum may have worked on conversation skills during social skills training and knows that he or she should build on what someone else says.
 If the child also has ADHD and misses what was said because of inattention, he or she likely cannot apply the learned social skills!
 Over time, children with untreated ADHD can be at risk for poor self-esteem or other difficulties if they receive constant corrective feedback. (“Stop doing X!”)
 These children make more frequent mistakes than their peers, or seem to make mistakes even when they try hard, and they do not understand why they are having such difficulties.
 Frequent corrective feedback, as well as over-activity can also be increasingly stigmatizing around peers as children get older and are expected to better control their level of activity.
 In other words, they might start sticking out among their classmates because they are in constant motion, are not focused, and need redirection.
 Adults with ADHD may have difficulty following directions, concentrating, and organizing tasks — all of which can lead to trouble completing work on time and overall poor job performance.

 Diagnosis: ADHD is diagnosed through clinical interview, observations, and questionnaires.
 The process of diagnosis may sometimes be multi-step.
 Diagnoses require that an individual demonstrate a particular pattern of symptoms that interfere in at least two settings.
 For most children, this would be in home and at school; for adults, it might be home and work.
 Sometimes, clinicians may ask individuals to perform particular tests examining their sustained attention, impulsivity, visual attention, or auditory attention.